phluid61/internet-drafts/file-scheme/draft.md

 When the file system's encoding is not known the file URI SHOULD be transported as an Internationalized Resource Identifier (IRI)
 {{RFC3987}} to avoid ambiguity.
 See {{iri-vs-uri}} for examples.

+# Origins {#origin}

+As per {{RFC6454}}, Section 4, when determining the origin of a file URI implementations MAY return an implementation-defined value.

+Historically, user agents have granted content from the file URI scheme a tremendous amount of privilege.
+However, granting all local files such wide privileges can lead to privilege escalation attacks.
+Some user agents have had success granting local files directory-based privileges, but this approach has not been widely adopted.
+Other user agents use globally unique identifiers for each file URI, which is the most secure option.

 # Security Considerations {#security}